mehulagg/gitlab/doc/user/application_security/dast/index.md

 [DAST repository](https://gitlab.com/gitlab-org/security-products/dast/-/tree/master/test/end-to-end/expect).

 There are two formats of data in the JSON report that are used side by side:

-- The proprietary ZAP format, which is planned to be deprecated.
-- A common format that is planned to the default in the future.

 ### Other formats